umuplus/dynamorph/README.md

 ### Timestamps

 This is a special type to provide auto-managed timestamp feature.
-The purpose of the feature is to set the attribute with correctly formatted-value on a specific action.
+The purpose of the feature is to set the attribute with correctly formatted date when a specific action occurred.

 ```typescript
 interface TimestampType {